aiqin/arrow/docs/arrow_cookbook/arrow_in-depth.rst

 Note Arrow does not save coverage data in json file in local path.

-For CRT App testing
+For hybridApp testing
 ...................

-If you run test on CRT App and want to collect code coverage of CRT App, you need use istanbul to instrument JavaScripts files before you running the test.
+If you run test on hybridApp and want to collect code coverage of hybridApp, you need use istanbul to instrument JavaScripts files before you running the test.

-E.g. in a CRT Android application folder: `../arrow/tests/functional/data/crt_test/AndroidApp/oo/assets/packages/yahoo.application.oo`, we want to collect code coverage for `app-service.js`.
+E.g. in a hybridApp Android application folder: `../arrow/tests/functional/data/hybridApp_test/AndroidApp/oo/assets/packages/yahoo.application.oo`, we want to collect code coverage for `app-service.js`.

 ::